Skip to main content

 Does this work with LangGraph?

-How is this different from giving the agent an OpenAI API key?
+How is this different from giving the agent an API key?

-An OpenAI key authorizes the agent against one provider.
-A Blockchain0x wallet authorizes the agent to pay any merchant that accepts USDC - paid MCP tools, other agents, third-party APIs that return 402.
-The wallet is a primitive; the API key is a single integration.
-For multi-merchant agent workloads, the wallet is dramatically more powerful.
+An API key authorizes the agent against one provider.
+A Blockchain0x wallet lets the agent pay any endpoint that speaks x402 and accepts USDC: paid APIs, paid MCP tools, other agents.
+The wallet is a primitive you reuse across every merchant, not a per-vendor integration you rebuild each time.

-Can I gate one of my own LangChain tools and charge other agents to use it?
+Can I charge other agents to use one of my own tools?

 Is the webhook required?

-Only for asynchronous fulfillment.
-If your Tool returns its result synchronously when the wallet's settle call succeeds, you can ignore webhooks entirely.
-Webhooks become important when the tool kicks off work that finishes seconds or minutes later (e.g. a long-running data pull), where you want to deliver the result after confirmation rather than block the call.
+Only for asynchronous work.
+If your tool returns its result the moment the paid request succeeds, you can skip webhooks.
+They matter when the paid call kicks off something that finishes later, where you want to act on the payment.received or payment.sent event rather than block the tool.

 Create your free agent wallet in 5 minutes.